Many varieties of tea contain beneficial compounds like flavones and catechins, which could support weight loss and fat loss.

 Though further research is needed, white tea could also help when it comes to losing weight and body fat.

-Furthermore, one test-tube study showed that white tea extract increased the breakdown of fat cells while preventing the formation of new ones (18).
+Furthermore, one animal study showed that white tea extract could reduce fat gain in mice on a high fat diet by boosting metabolism, increasing the breakdown of fat cells, and preventing the formation of new ones (

 They differ from traditional teas because they do not typically contain caffeine, and are not made from the leaves of Camellia sinensis.